 - Spring wildflowers are like little miracles in Death Valley.
 They sprout up out of rocky crevasses surrounded by ground that seems entirely unsuitable for maintaining life.
 We saw the most wildflowers in a mountain pass near the park’s southern entrance.
 You can check the wildflower forecast on Desert USA.

 - If you are looking for lodging, the Furnace Creek Ranch is really a great place for families.
 There are plenty of activities on sight- shuffleboard, swimming, horseback rides, bocce, and golf to name a few- and the price is not nearly as high as the upscale Inn at Furnace Creek.
 Plus there a few dining options on the property and the park visitor center is just steps away.
 The Inn at Death Valley is a great option as well and definitely more upscale than the more motel-style Ranch.

-- The night is a great time to enjoy Death Valley.
+- The evening is a great time to enjoy Death Valley.
 Stars are abundant and the Milky Way is visible.
 If a full moon is present, consider heading to the sand dunes for some moonlit exploration.